helix-toolkit/helix-toolkit/README.md

 **Visual Studio 2017.
 Windows 10 SDK (Min Ver.10.0.10586.0).**

+Windows 10 SDK Ver.10.0.10586.0 can be selected and installed using Visual Studio 2017 installer.

 ## Notes

 #### 1. Laptops with Nvidia Optimus (Dual graphics card)(HelixToolkit.SharpDX Only)